sfinnie/helloLSP/readme.md

     ```json
     {
-        "python.interpreterPath": "${workspaceFolder}/.venv/Scripts/python"
+        "python.interpreterPath": "${workspaceFolder}/venv/bin/python3"
     }
     ```

     You'll need to adjust this as required for your platform.
-On Linux, this is likely to be `${workspaceFolder}/.venv/bin/python3`.
+On Windows, this is likely to be `${workspaceFolder}/venv/Scripts/python`.

 1. Run the extension client and server in a separate "development" instance of vscode by typing `ctrl-shift-D`, selecting `Server + Client` in the "Launch" dropdown at the top of the screen, and hitting `F5`.